 Here's the best part: You don't need a Costco membership to shop via Instascart.
 However, you do have to live close enough to a Costco warehouse to place an order.
 While not everything from Costco is available on Instacart, you can still find many of your favorite products.
-There is a delivery free, but we think getting that seven-pound tub of Nutella is worth it.

 Membership: $12.99 per month for Amazon Prime

 By this point, you're probably familiar with the benefits of signing up for an Amazon Prime membership (free, expedited delivery and shipping and a multitude of Prime member deals).
 But one often overlooked benefit is the opportunity to have non-perishable groceries delivered to your door in record time.

 Along with the bonuses of delivery and a free membership, Boxed has a lot of little perks.
 For example, since there's nothing worse than realizing you’re out of paper towel the moment you desperately need it, Boxed has incorporated the “Smart Stock-Up/Reorder” feature, which prompts you to reorder when enough time has passed and you’re most-likely running low.
 And the group ordering feature means grocery shopping with roommates is a breeze — with the option to pay through Venmo, you never have to worry about how much money you owe your friends for groceries again.